shsagir/play-area-sync/docs/backups-uni.md

 * **EU**: 05:00h GMT (05:00h UTC)
 * **US**: 05:00h EST (10:00h UTC)

 All backups are generated from snapshots, which are taken at 02:00h in the respective time zone.

+-->

-If you need backups available for a longer time period than the retention time allows (see [Specs](https://www.fortrabbit.com/specs)), then we recommend to periodically download the backups from the dashboard and store them locally.
+If you need backups available for a longer time period than the retention time allows (see [specs page](https://www.fortrabbit.com/specs)), then we recommend to periodically download the backups from the dashboard and store them locally.

 ## Recover from backups

-As mentioned above, there are two types of backups: MySQL and Web storage.
+As mentioned above, there are two types of backups: MySQL and web storage.
 Here is how you recover from either:

 ### Recover from MySQL backups